-Travelling to Europe and India from Canada, one faces the problem of carrying adapters, plugs, converters etc, all because Canada uses 110 Volts with Europe and India operating on 220 Volts.
+Travelling to Europe and India from Canada, one faces the problem of carrying adapters, plugs, converters etc, all because Canada uses 110 Volt with Europe and India operating on 220 Volt.
 Thankfully nowadays most electronic and electrical equipment come suitably modified to work on both the voltages.

 The complicated system of plugs and sockets followed in different countries adds to the vows an international traveller faces.
 Why can’t they design a system like the Universal Serial Bus (USB) used in all modern gizmos to make life easier?
 The switch positions as whether ‘up’ or ‘down’ is the ‘on’ position adds to the confusion.
 Why can’t they employ a system like Double Pull Double Throw (DPDT) switches as the ones used in computers and modern digital equipment?
 Why no standard is followed all over the world for a basic necessity?

-In 1882, Thomas Edison’s General Electric Company was distributing Direct Current (DC) electricity at 110 Volts in the United States.
+In 1882, Thomas Edison’s General Electric Company was distributing Direct Current (DC) electricity at 110 Volt in North America.
 Transmission losses and generation costs led to the development of Alternating Currents (AC).
-Nikola Tesla was the first to devise a system of AC electricity at 220 Volts.
+Nikola Tesla was the first to devise a system of AC electricity at 220 Volt.
 Most modern electronic systems like computers and cell phones all use DC.
 The charging systems in all these use AC as it is easy to convert AC to DC.

-The original reason behind the decision to use 110 Volts was that the carbon filaments Edison was using in his light bulbs lasted far longer at this voltage.
-As technology improved and metal filaments became more readily available for light bulbs, one of Germany’s first electric utility companies decided to up the voltage to 220 Volts.
-In doing so increased their overall distribution capacity and also reduced transmission loss.
+The original reason behind the decision to use 110 Volt was that the carbon filaments Edison was using in his light bulbs lasted far longer at this voltage.
+As technology improved and metal filaments became more readily available for light bulbs.
+One of Germany’s first electric utility companies decided to up the voltage to 220 Volt.
+In doing so they increased their overall distribution capacity and also reduced transmission loss.

-Originally Europe was 110 Volts too, just like Canada and the US today.
-It was deemed necessary to increase voltage to 220 Volts to get more power with less losses and voltage drop from the same copper wire diameter.
-At the time the US also wanted to change, but because of the cost involved to replace all electric appliances, they decided not to.
-At that time (50s-60s), average US household already had a fridge, a washing-machine, etc, but not in Europe.
+Europe too began with 110 Volt too, just like North America today.
+It was deemed necessary to increase voltage to 220 Volt to get more power with less losses and voltage drop from the same copper wire diameter.
+At that time the North America also wanted to change, but because of the cost involved to replace all electric appliances, they decided not to.
+At that time (1950s-60s), average North American household already had a fridge, a washing-machine, dishwasher, etc, but not in Europe.

-In order to understand the power transmission system better, a look into the Ontario Province’s (where I live in Canada) electric supply system would benefit.
+In order to understand the power transmission system better, a look into the Ontario Province’s (where I live in Canada) electric supply system will benefit.

-Ontario’s electricity supply is a diverse mix of sources – nuclear, hydro, gas, coal, wind and, to a much smaller degree, solar, wood waste and biogas.
-52 per cent of our electrical power comes from nuclear generation, 23 per cent from hydro plants, 19 per cent from gas, four per cent from wind, one per cent from coal and a very small amount from other sources.
+Ontario’s electricity supply is a diverse mix of sources – nuclear, hydro-electric, gas, coal, wind and, to a much smaller degree, solar, wood waste and bio-gas.
+52% of our electrical power comes from nuclear generation, 23% from hydro-electric plants, 19% from gas, four percent from wind, one percent from coal and a very small amount from other sources.

 The power plant produces three different phases of AC power simultaneously.
-There are four wires coming out of every power plant, the three phases plus a neutral or ground common to all three.
+There are four wires coming out of every power plant, the three phases plus a neutral or earth (ground) – common to all three phases.

 This high voltage power is transmitted from the generating station to the electric sub-stations using towers with three wires for the three phases.
 Many towers have extra wires running along the tops of the towers.
 These are ground wires to attract lightning.

-The electric sub-stations steps down the voltage from ‘transmission’ to ‘distribution’ levels.
-The sub-station is equipped with transformers that step transmission voltages down to distribution voltages (usually 7,200 Volts).
-It has a ‘bus’ that can split the distribution power off in multiple directions.
+The electric sub-stations step down the voltage from ‘transmission’ to ‘distribution’ levels.
+The sub-station is equipped with transformers that step transmission voltages down to distribution voltages (usually 7,200 Volt).
+It has a ‘bus’ that can split the distribution power in multiple directions.
 It has circuit breakers and switches so that the substation can be disconnected from the transmission grid or separate distribution lines can be disconnected from the substation when necessary.

-These transformers step down the power to two phases of 110 Volts.
-110 Volts cannot be transmitted over long distances without acceptable losses.
+These transformers step down the power to two phases of 110 Volt.
+110 Volt cannot be transmitted over long distances without acceptable losses.
 This calls for more transformers; nearly one per every four to five households.
-The 220 Volts system saves on the transformer costs.
+The 220 Volt system saves on the transformer costs.

 There are two wires running out of the transformer and a ground wires running to the house.
-The two wires from the transformer each carry 110 Volts in two phases.
-This arrangement allows usage both 110 and 220-Volt (two-phases combined) for appliances like cooking ranges, dryers etc. The 110 Volts system uses two phases with a phase difference of 180 degrees to create 220 Volts and the 220 Volts system uses three phases with a phase difference of 120 degrees to create 440 Volts for use with high power domestic and industrial equipment.
-As the 110 Volts systems uses only two phases, the AC frequency is generally at 60 Hertz as compared to 50 Hertz in the 220 Volt system which uses three phases.
+The two wires from the transformer each carry 110 Volt in two phases.
+This arrangement allows usage both 110 and 220-Volt (two-phases combined) for appliances like cooking ranges, dryers etc. 110 Volt system uses two phases with a phase difference of 180 degrees to create 220 Volt and the 220 Volt system uses three phases with a phase difference of 120 degrees to create 440 Volt for use with high power domestic and industrial equipment.
+As the 110 Volt system uses only two phases, the AC frequency is generally at 60 Hertz as compared to 50 Hertz in the 220 Volt system which uses three phases.

 Customers in Ontario are billed based on the electricity consumed and the time it is consumed.
 It is achieved by using ‘smart meters’ which measures power usage based on three time-of-use periods: